Everything you need to know about the Hoi An Old Town Entrance Ticket

 Its labyrinthine streets are flanked by mustard-yellow merchant houses and brightly coloured temples, where colourful lanterns dance in the midday sun and pink bougainvillea tumbles in waterfalls from balconies.

-Everywhere you look today there are examples of the foreign worlds that left their indelible marks on the town’s architecture, culture, and food; the Japanese Bridge, the Fujian Temple, and traditional Chinese houses dotted throughout the narrow streets.
+Everywhere you look today, you see examples of the foreign worlds that left their indelible marks on the town’s architecture, culture, and food: the Japanese Bridge, the Fujian Temple, and traditional Chinese houses dotted throughout the narrow streets.
 Strolling through these well-preserved streets today is as much a journey through the town’s unique history as it is a visual feast for the eyes.

 But access to this magnificent old town comes with a price.
 Or does it?

-The Hoi An Old Town ticket has been implemented to protect, maintain and preserve the UNESCO World Heritage-listed old town.
-But with little official information online, confusion exists on whether the ticket is legit, or a scam aimed at fleecing tourists.
+The Hoi An Old Town ticket has been implemented to protect, maintain, and preserve the UNESCO World Heritage-listed old town.
+But with little official information online, confusion exists about whether the ticket is legit or a scam aimed at fleecing tourists.

-Based on our own experiences, this guide breaks down the Hoi An Old Town ticket, to help you clearly understand what the ticket is, what attractions it applies to, and whether or not it is worth it.
+Based on our own experiences, this guide breaks down the Hoi An Old Town ticket to help you clearly understand what it is, what attractions it applies to, and whether or not it is worth it.

 LOVE OUR PHOTOS?
 Edit like us with our Tropical Dreams Preset Packs, and Tropical Bliss mobile video filters, inspired by the tropical beauty and colour of this beautiful country